gcallah/SeniorDesignTemplate/README.md

 We will use [markdown](https://www.markdownguide.org) for most of our documentation.

+To set up a development environment, clone this repo and then run `make dev_env`.

 ## Goal

 The aim of this repo is to provide a simple project template for students